Photo: Cruise Ships tied up in Ketchikan Harbor

 Photo: Renovated Buildings on Stedman Street

-tied up at Thomas Basin.
-The fiberglass copy of a dugout canoe belonged to Marvin Oliver, recently deceased Native artist and UW professor.
+tied up at Thomas Basin next to a fiberglass copy of a dugout canoe belonged to Marvin Oliver, recently deceased Native artist and UW professor.

 The pink-painted customs house

 .
 You can't miss it.
 It's on the right in the photo above.

 The view from the restaurant at the Cape Fox Lodge

 (the food isn't bad either.)